vineethdhagey/vineethdhagey/README.md

 ## 🛠️ Projects / Featured Work

 ### ▶️YouTube Video Recommendation for Domain-Specific Content

--  Built a domain-specific recommendation system for personalized YouTube video suggestions.
+> Built a domain-specific recommendation system for personalized YouTube video suggestions.

--  Utilized NLP and sentiment analysis with models like BERT and LSTM to enhance accuracy.
+> Utilized NLP and sentiment analysis with models like BERT and LSTM to enhance accuracy.

 ### 📈 Time Series Forecasting For CryptoCurrency Prediction
-- Developed a Bitcoin price prediction model using LSTM and integrating FinBERT-based sentiment analysis in python on real-time Reddit data to forecast hourly price movements
+> Developed a Bitcoin price prediction model using LSTM and integrating FinBERT-based sentiment analysis in python on real-time Reddit data to forecast hourly price movements.

-- Predicts the price of BTC in USD based on historical data and senitment analysis.
+> Predicts the price of BTC in USD based on historical data and senitment analysis.

 ### 📊 Insurance Feedback Data Dashboard
 Obtained Insights by:
-- Data transformation using Power Query Editor
+> Data transformation using Power Query Editor.

-- Creating calculated columns and measures using DAX
+> Creating calculated columns and measures using DAX.

-- Building interactive dashboards with filters, slicers, cards
+> Building interactive dashboards with filters, slicers, cards.

-- Visual storytelling with bar charts, line graphs, pie charts, maps, and tables
+> Visual storytelling with bar charts, line graphs, pie charts, maps, and tables.

 ## 🔗 Connect With Me